thomasbenas/LaTeX-report-template/readme.md

 ## Personalization

-From the `config.tex` file you can customize :
+From the `config.sty` file you can customize :
 * The language of the document (english, french, german, ...)
 * The main color of the document
 * The color of the text on the header